 Many seniors purchase insurance to help defray the cost of skilled nursing care.
 But long-term care insurance premiums have been increasing due to rising healthcare costs and longer life expectancies, which may make policies harder to afford.
 Insurers adjust premiums to cover the projected costs of providing long-term care benefits, ultimately passing these expenses on to policyholders.

 Policyholders who are shocked by these increases may opt to lower their inflation protection to reduce their premiums.
 However, this might be unwise considering how much long-term care costs are ballooning.
+Despite the initial investment, getting Washington State ltc insurance or insurance relevant to your location, will save you money in the long run due to the drastic increase in care costs.

 3. Inflation